1Marc/marcgrabanski.com/src/pages/articles/2020-01-02-vr/index.md

 Thanks to Aisha, Joumana, Brent, Krista, Lanie, Tanner, Jon, and Ken.
 I'm super proud of what we've accomplished together as a team! 🤩

-## 🏃‍♂️ Running and Finding Virtual Reality
+## 🏃‍♂️ Running this Summer

 Along with going remote, I realized I'd be spending a ton of time around my house.
 At the beginning of the summer, I was running 4 miles at a time regularly – managed to clock in nearly 300 miles ran throughout the summer.

+## Finding Virtual Reality

 But I knew winter was (eventually) coming, and needed something to do indoors.

-Last winter I used an exercise bike, but upon browsing around I found streamers on Twitch sharing their Virtual Reality workouts and getting up to high BPMs.
+Last winter I used an exercise bike, but upon browsing around I found streamers on Twitch and YouTubers sharing their Virtual Reality workouts and getting up to high BPMs.

 See this video for example where she gets up over 160bpm playing a videogame:

 `youtube: https://www.youtube.com/watch?v=hEMvbFtitRI`